- Our Story|

 To enroll in MASC 203, students must receive departmental permission.

-Admittance to a sequence in The Robertson School of Media and Culture requires 1) an overall GPA of at least 2.5 in all courses and 2) completion of the required mass communications foundation courses.
+Admittance to a sequence in the Richard T. Robertson School of Media and Culture requires 1) an overall GPA of at least 2.5 in all courses and 2) completion of the required mass communications foundation courses.
 Transfer students will be evaluated on an individual basis but generally will be required to meet the prerequisites for admission to the major sequence during the second semester they are enrolled at VCU.

 Certification of these requirements must accompany a formal petition for admission to a sequence.
 At this time, the student must select a specialization in one of the school’s sequences: advertising, journalism or public relations.
 In addition, students selecting the advertising sequence must choose either the creative advertising or strategic advertising concentration.
 Students selecting the journalism sequence must choose either the broadcast journalism or the print journalism concentration.

 To enroll in a mass communications course, majors must have earned a minimum grade of C in all courses prerequisite for that course.
 To graduate from the mass communications program, students must earn a minimum grade of C in their senior-level capstone courses.
 (Those courses are designated below with an asterisk.)

 Choose two of the Following Capstone Courses: (The two courses may not be taken during the same semester without permission of the instructors.)

 In addition to mass communications courses, students must take the following:

 STAT 208 Statistical Thinking or STAT 210 Basic Practice of Statistics

 Any literature course at the 300 level or above except ENGL 351 or ENGL 433